JuliaData/DataFrames.jl/docs/src/man/joins.md

    7 │     7  missing        5
 ```

-If you would like the result to keep row order of the left table pass
+If you would like the result to keep the row order of the left table pass
-`order=:left` keyword argument:
+the `order=:left` keyword argument:

 ```jldoctest joins
 julia> outerjoin(df_left, df_right, on=:id, order=:left)